pytest-dev/execnet/doc/example/test_info.rst

   ``inspect.getsource(func)`` fails for interactively defined functions.

-* on Python2.6 and onwards you will get an explicit error if you try to execute non-pure functions, i.e. functions that access any global state (which will not be available remotely as we have a share-nothing model between the nodes).
+* You will get an explicit error if you try to execute non-pure functions, i.e. functions that access any global state (which will not be available remotely as we have a share-nothing model between the nodes).

 remote-exec a module (avoiding inlined source part II)